openstreetmap/stateofthemap-2024/sessions/NHZVNW.md

 ---
 layout: session
-title: "How to develop your own style of OpenMapTiles with your favarite editor?"
+title: "How to develop your own style of OpenMapTiles with your favorite editor?"
 code: "NHZVNW"
 speaker_names: ['Taro Matsuzawa']
 affiliations: None